 - Missing lock details: Some file systems are treated as reliable sources for locking SQLite database.
 They might have some unresolvable internal bugs which may cause missing lock details.
 Whenever the SQLite database gets locked and lock details are missing, it becomes highly prone to corruption.

-- Contradiction of protocols: There are two protocols which handle SQLite database: SQLite3_vfs & SQLite3_open_v2().
+- The contradiction of two different protocols: There are two protocols which handle SQLite database: SQLite3_vfs & SQLite3_open_v2().
 In case you’re working on SQLite database with both these two protocols at the same time, you’ll face the contradiction.

 - Numerous links to a file: If you’re linking up the SQLite database to multiple links with network connectivity, this may cause SQLite database corruption.
 Always avoid such inappropriate practice.